 The completion date is then set by mutual agreement.

-Completion is when the residual monies (usually 90%) are transferred from your legal representative to the seller's legal representative's account.
+Completion is when the residual monies are transferred from your legal representative to the seller's legal representative.

-We will release the keys to you once we have received confirmation that the money has cleared in the seller's legal representative’s account.
+We will release the keys to you once we have received confirmation that the money has been received the seller's legal representative.